Publications

 Asymmetric Modulation of Protein Order-Disorder Transitions by Phosphorylation and Partner Binding.
 Banerjee, P. R., Mitrea, D. M., Kriwacki, R. W.,Deniz, A. A., 2015.
 Angew Chem Int Ed Engl.
 55(5):1675-9.
 Link to the paper.

 Shedding light on protein folding landscapes by single-molecule fluorescence.
 Banerjee, P. R., Deniz, A. A. 2014.
 Chem.
 Soc.
 Rev. 43, 1172-1188.
-Link to the paper.
+Link to the review.

 Ultrafast cooling reveals microsecond-scale biomolecular dynamics.
 Polinkovsky, M. E.*, Gambin, Y.*, Banerjee, P. R.*, Erickstad, M. J., Groisman, A., Deniz, A. A. 2014.
 Nat Commun.
 2014 Dec 17; 5:5737 (*Equal contributions first authors).
 Link to the paper.